Football in North Macedonia: History

 In 1991, North Macedonia became an independent sovereign nation as the Republic of Macedonia which would change to the Republic of North Macedonia in 2019.
 Macedonian clubs abandoned the Yugoslav football league system and created their own league system.
 The first championship in North Macedonia was organized in the season 1992/93, in which 18 teams participated.
 Vardar from Skopje was the first champion without a lost match.
 They would also win the first ever Macedonian Cup.
 In 1994, North Macedonia became a member of FIFA and UEFA after the break-up of SFR Yugoslavia.
 In 1995, for the first time Macedonian clubs participated in European Cup matches.
 As champions, FK Vardar played in the UEFA Cup against Hungarian side Békéscsaba and lost 1–2 on aggregate.
 FK Sileks played in the UEFA Cup Winners' Cup, eliminating Vác Samsung in the first qualifying round before losing to Borussia Mönchengladbach in the next round.

 The national team began its football journey with a 4–1 win against Slovenia in a friendly on 13 October 1993 under coach Andon Dončevski.
 They went on to win their next two friendlies against Slovenia and Estonia before suffering their first loss against Turkey on 31 August 1994 (before this they lost to Club Atlético Peñarol 0–4 in Montevideo in February 1994).
 The inaugural North Macedonia side featured Darko Pančev, who won the European Champions League with Red Star Belgrade in 1991 and also played for Internazionale in Italy.
 The Euro 96 Qualifiers was the first major qualifying tournament that North Macedonia participated in as an independent nation and they were grouped with Spain, Denmark, Belgium, Cyprus, and Armenia.
 In their opening game, which was also their first ever official match, North Macedonia was drawn against the reigning European Champions Denmark.
 The game was played at the City Stadium in Skopje on 7 September 1994 and it finished 1–1 (the first goal was scored by Mitko Stojkovski) with North Macedonia leading for most of the game after scoring in the fourth minute.
 Since then, North Macedonia has been participating in all FIFA and UEFA sanctioned qualifying tournaments.

 In 2016, the national U-21 team qualified for the final tournament of 2017 UEFA European Under-21 Championship after finishing first in qualification group 3 behind France, Iceland, Ukraine, Scotland and Northern Ireland.
 That was the first time that the any national football team of North Macedonia qualified for a major tournament.
-In 2017, North Macedonia's capital Skopje were host the 2017 UEFA Super Cup between Real Madrid and Manchester United.
+In 2017, North Macedonia's capital Skopje hosted the 2017 UEFA Super Cup between Real Madrid and Manchester United.
 Also, in that year, Vardar advanced to the group stage of the UEFA Europa League, after winning over two matches against Turkish giants Fenerbahçe in the play-off round, marking the first time that any Macedonian club qualified for the group stage of any European competition.